Autumn Statement 2023: Government Announces Merger of R&D Tax Schemes

 Why is the government merging the schemes?

-The merger is the last of a series of major reforms designed to improve compliance, deliver value for money for taxpayers, and ensure R&D Tax Relief effectively incentivises innovation.
+The merger is one the last of a series of major reforms designed to improve compliance, deliver value for money for taxpayers, and ensure R&D Tax Relief effectively incentivises innovation.
 These reforms were based on a comprehensive review of R&D Tax Relief conducted by HMRC in early 2021.

 The government says the merger was specifically designed to “simplify and improve R&D Tax reliefs”.
 Will it achieve this?
 Time will tell.
 But given we will still have multiple schemes, a lack of clarity around issues like subcontractors, and different rates of relief on offer, it’s far from certain.